Economist Program (EP)

 - Have foreign language skills or be willing to learn another language, if needed.

 How do we select EPs?

 EPs are selected through a multi-phased process.
-Each component is afforded a weighting, as identified in the table below, to determine the candidate’s overall selection rating.
+Each component is assigned a weighting, as identified in the table below.

 |Economist Panel Interview||30|